cogdog/splotpoint/README.md

 In this theme Wordpress `Posts` are renamed `Slides` -- create maybe 2,3 new ones.
 In the Post Editor, add your title, a featured image, and use the `Slide Attribute` box on the right to designate the order your slide sits in the deck (this can be edited easily later).

 ![](images/slide-attributes.jpg "Slide Attributes")

-For the body text of all slides, any headings will be center aligned by default.
+For the body text of all slides, all headings will be center aligned by default.

-In the Slides (Posts) view they are listed in order of the Slide Attribute.
+In the Slides (Posts) Dasbboard listing, your slides  are listed in order of the Slide Attribute.

 ![](images/splotpoint-slides.jpg "Slide Listings")

 You can quickly modify titles and slide order via the 'Quick Edit" link that appears when you hover over a slide title.

 ## Customizing the Slide deck

 Once you have 3 or more slides, you can "pretty" things in the Wordpress Customizer (via the `Customize` link in the Admin toolbar while viewing the site or under `Appearance - Customize` in the Wordpress Dashboard.

 When the Customizer launches, click the `SPLOTPoint Prettify section`